xtreemze/KullabergCitizenScience/README.md

  to run a localhost test and ensure there are no errors before publishing.

 ## Feature Requests
+#### Interface
 - Complete a Mission or View Data Add two sections to the front end interface, one to view and select missions and a second to view the results of a mission.
     - Completing Missions will gather data from the phone and user to send to the database.
     - View Data will retrieve information from the server.
 It should be able to display results on a map, sort by date.
+#### Data Collection
-- Data Collection Create a server to host a MongoDB database for the app and create one collection for each “Mission” that will contain the results of the data being gathered by users.
+- Create a server to host a MongoDB database for the app and create one collection for each “Mission” that will contain the results of the data being gathered by users.
     - Data will be gathered while in remote areas so assume offline use.
 Use localstorage or IndexedDB to store the data
     - Upload the data when the user is online.
+#### Missions
-- Missions Develop the “Mission” class in javascript using es6 syntax.
+- Extend the “Mission” class to include parameters and generate forms from es6 templates.
     - Create new “Mission”: Trail Condition
-Trail Condition parameters:
-    - Create new “Mission”:  Porpoise Spotting Porpoise Spotting Mission parameters:
+    - Create new “Mission”:  Porpoise Spotting
-- Gamification
+#### Gamification
 - Gamify the submission of data to motivate users to participate in the long term.
 For instance: Use SVG / CSS animation to throw confetti upon submission of 10 mission data sets, thereby reaching level 1.
 - Add 20 additional levels and raise difficulty gradually.
-- Rewards
+#### Rewards
 - Add a random reward spinner/dice roll after completion of each level offering free coffee, free naturum water bottle, free towel and other potential rewards to be determined.
     - Rewards are to be collected in Naturum by showing the rewards display to Kullaberg staff.
 - Kullaberg staff should be able to validate the reward and then report the reward as collected.